binjuhor/webshop/README.md

 5. Setup a working email driver like Mailtrap
 6. Run `valet link` to link the application to valet

-## Feature

-- User can create a topic
-- User can reply to a topic
-- User can view all topics
-- User can view a single topic
-- User can view all replies to a topic

 ## Techstack

 - Laravel 10.x